-In most children, the shinbone returns to a normal position without treatment around 5 to 6 years of age.
-Children who have a severe case of tibial torsion may need to wear special shoes, a cast, or leg braces.
+In most children, the tibia returns to a normal position without treatment around 5 to 6 years of age.
+Children who have a severe case of tibial torsion may need to wear orthotics, a cast, or leg braces.